minio/minio/docs/bucket-notifications/README.md

 arn:minio:sqs:us-east-1:1:redis s3:ObjectCreated:*,s3:ObjectRemoved:* Filter: suffix=”.jpg”
 ```

-### Step 3: Testing on Redis
+### Step 3: Test on Redis

-Redis comes with handy command line interface ``redis-cli`` to print all notifications on the console.
+Redis comes with a handy command line interface ``redis-cli`` to print all notifications on the console.

 ```
 redis-cli -a yoursecret